Awesome Muscular System Hand Craft for Kids

 Muscles are made up of cells that contract and relax.
 They help with many things from blinking, to lifting your plate, to making your heart beat.

-Smooth muscle tissue are thin sheets of muscle that move food along the digestive tract, contracting when the stomach is empty to prevent backflow.
+Smooth muscle tissues are thin sheets of muscle that move food along the digestive tract, contracting when the stomach is empty to prevent backflow.

 Muscles work as a pump.
 They contract and release, which allows blood to flow through them and around the body.
 For example, if your heart contracts, it will pump blood out of your left ventricle.